inductivekickback/nrf-toolchain/Nordic-Thingy52-FW/project/bootloader_secure/pca20020/armgcc/README.md

   SD_VERSION: 2.0.1
 ```

 NOTE: The debug version of the bootloader is larger and will therefore be placed at a lower flash address than the release version.
-This means that UICR.BOOTADDR needs to be modified when switching between the debug and release builds.
+This means that [UICR.BOOTLOADERADDR](http://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.s140.sds%2Fdita%2Fsoftdevices%2Fs130%2Fmbr_bootloader%2Fmbr_sd_reset_behavior.html&resultof=%22%4d%42%52%22%20%22%6d%62%72%22%20%22%72%65%73%65%74%22%20) needs to be erased and rewritten when switching between the debug and release builds.

-The easiest method for erasing the chip and resetting the UICR is via nrfjprog:
+The easiest method for erasing the chip and UICR.BOOTLOADERADDR is via nrfjprog:
 ```
 nrfjprog --recover
 ```